nyuvis/patient-viz/readme.md

 For windows you need to install [git](https://git-for-windows.github.io/) and [python](https://www.python.org/downloads/) and use *git BASH* to execute shell commands.

-*patient-viz* supports three data formats as input:
+*patient-viz* supports four data formats as input:

 * OMOP Common Data Model: A PostgreSQL based data model.
 Instructions for setting up the connection can be found [here](#omop-common-data-model).